 Visits to the consultation room are by appointment only.
-To consult documents, kindly forward your request to the diocesan archivist:
+To consult documents, kindly forward your request in writing to the diocesan archivist:

 Requests for information and consultations are handled preferably by email.
 Requests are processed in the order in which they are received.

 We provide research and document reproduction services.
 Fees are reasonable and we rely on the support of the Faithful and researchers in order to maintain our activities.